-It was hard for my mother to transition to the culture in the United States and leave all she ever knew behind.
-It was especially hard to leave her family and not know when she’d see them again.
-She was out of her comfort zone.
-She didn’t understand the language nor the culture, but nevertheless, she persevered.
-She found a job and quickly learned how to speak English.
-However, living in the United States took a toll on her emotional health.
+It was hard for my mother to transition to the culture in the United States and leave all she knew behind.
+It was especially hard to leave her family.
+She didn’t understand the language nor the culture, but she persevered.
+She found a job and quickly learned how to speak English, but living in the United States took a toll on her emotional health.
 She felt alone.
 She couldn’t see or hug her family back in México, and she missed them.
-We never had the opportunity to travel back to México because of our economic status.
-However, she never regretted leaving because she recognizes that her children have more opportunities at a better life.
+We never had the opportunity to travel to México because of our economic status.
+However, she never regretted leaving.

-Growing up, my siblings and I were surrounded by our Mexican culture.
-We grew up eating tamales, frijoles, pozole, tacos, and a variety of other Mexican foods.
-We grew up with a piñata at every birthday party, celebrating México’s Independence Day, eating rosca for el Día de los Reyes Magos, and going to endless quinceañeras.
-However, I have also grown up in the U.S. culture and sometimes feel like I know the U.S. culture better than I know Mexican culture, simply because it’s ingrained in the education system.
+Growing up, my siblings and I were surrounded by Mexican culture.
+We ate tamales, frijoles, pozole, tacos, and a variety of other Mexican foods.
+There was a piñata at every birthday party, México’s Independence Day, rosca for el Día de los Reyes Magos, and endless quinceañeras.
+However, I have also grown up in U.S. culture and sometimes feel like I know it better, simply because it’s ingrained in the education system.

-That is the reason I decided to study abroad in México.
-I wanted to finally see my homeland and see its beauty.
-For me, being here is a way to help me understand my Mexican identity.
-However, my mother was nervous about me studying here.
-She was worried about my safety and didn’t want me to go.
-She didn’t understand why I wanted to come study in México.
-“I came to the U.S. to give you a better life, I left México for a reason, and you want to go back?” she’d ask.
-I had to explain to her what it meant for me to be able to travel the world and especially how meaningful it was to me to come to México.
-Once she understood, she was still concerned, but she also felt happiness because I’d finally get to meet her family in México.
-She hasn’t been able to see them in 20 years, and every time we talk about me finally visiting my grandparents, she cries.
-Her tears represent her sadness because she misses them and wishes it was her that could go and see them.
-Her tears are also of happiness because she knows how special and emotional it will be for me to meet her family.
+That’s why I decided to study abroad in México.
+Being here is a way to help me understand my Mexican identity.
+My mother didn’t understand.
+“I came to the U.S. to give you a better life, and you want to go back?” she’d ask.
+I had to explain what it meant for me to travel the world and especially how meaningful it was to me to come to México.
+Once she understood, she was still concerned, but she was glad I’d get to meet her family, who she hasn’t seen in 20 years.

-I didn’t know how I would feel when I came to México.
-I was nervous about how I’d feel once I got there.
-What if I had a bad experience and didn’t like it?
-But once I stepped off the plane in México City, I felt a wave of happiness and ease rush through my body.
-I realized I was home.
-I couldn’t believe I was finally in México.
-These feelings only intensified as my host parents picked me up in Mérida and drove me to their house.
-The sun was shining brightly and its warmth felt like a hug.
-I truly felt like México was welcoming me with open arms and embraced me like a mother embraces her child, with love.
+I didn’t know how I would feel, but once I stepped off the plane in México City, I felt a wave of happiness and ease rush through my body.
+I was home.
+These feelings intensified as my host parents picked me up in Mérida.
+The sun’s warmth felt like a hug.
+I felt like México was welcoming me with open arms and embraced me like a mother embraces her child, with love.

-A part of me definitely feels like a foreigner.
+Part of me feels like a foreigner.
 In class, I can see that I’ve been educated differently and have learned different things.
-There are things I don’t understand or don’t know because I didn’t grow up here.
-I definitely stand out at the University here, however, a part of me also feels like I belong here.
-I’m excited to keep exploring México and learn more about it and about myself and how I fit in into México.
+There are things I don’t understand or know because I didn’t grow up here.
+I stand out at the university, but part of me also feels like I belong.
+I’m excited to keep exploring and learn more about México, myself, and how I fit in here.